james-wukong/Toronto-Weather-Forecast-Deep-Learning/README.md

 python main_predict.py
 ```

-Additionally, if you are interested in performance of BaseModel and GruBasedModel, you could run the following commands:
+Additionally, if you are interested in performance of BaseModel or GruBasedModel, you could run the following commands:

 ```sh
 # this will produce the learning curve at the end of evaluation